-- (a) The Verify Meter Data transaction continues to perform the same function. -With Retailers, DNSP's, DRSPs and MDP's using it to request that an MDP investigate the reason why meter data is not being received as expected. - (b) New Investigation codes have been included: - (i) Verify/Missing Registers used when the initiator is indicating they are expecting reads for a particular register. - (ii) Require Estimate Read used when the Initiator is indicating they are expecting Estimate reading for Settlement purposes. - (iii) Meter Churn used when the Initiator is requesting Meter Churn Data following a meter exchange and change of roles.
+- (a) The Verify Meter Data transaction continues to perform the same function.
+With Retailers, DNSPs, and darnd-MDPs using it to request that an MDP investigate the reason why meter data is not being received as expected. - (b) New Investigation codes have been included: - Verify/Missing Registers used when the initiator is indicating they are expecting reads for a particular register. - (ii) Require Estimate Read used when the Initiator is indicating they are expecting Estimate reading for Settlement purposes. - Meter Churn used when the Initiator is requesting Meter Churn Data following a meter exchange and change of roles.